red-hat-data-services/NeMo-Guardrails/docs/index.md

 :link: deployment/index
 :link-type: doc

-Deploy your guardrails using the toolkit's local server, Docker, or as a production microservice.
+Deploy your guardrails using the library's local server, Docker, or as a production microservice.
 :::

 :::{grid-item-card} Integrate